 A secured card works just like a credit card.
 Some secured credit card options offer rewards, but most offer basic financial features like online banking.
 When you spend money using your secured credit card, you will receive bills like a traditional credit card.
 You will hurt your credit score if you do not make on-time payments.
 Payment history is one of the most critical factors for calculating a credit score, so ensure you don’t miss a monthly payment.

-Once you have improved your credit score, you can get your refundable security deposit back or request a statement credit.
 Talk with your credit card issuer and inform them you want to close your account if you want a refund.
 Remember that your balance needs to be zero before an account can be closed.
 You may get pre-approved for an unsecured credit card if you have an excellent payment history.

 When Should I Apply for a New Credit Card?